shriphad/DataStore_Assessment/README.md

 ## How to Use it as a Library

-This Application only allows three methods those are:
+This Application only allows three functions those are:

 1. Create
 2. Read